Naqada culture

 The Naqada culture is an archaeological culture of Chalcolithic Predynastic Egypt (c.
 4000–3000 BC), named for the town of Naqada, Qena Governorate.
 A 2013 Oxford University radiocarbon dating study of the Predynastic period suggests a beginning date sometime between 3,800 and 3,700 BC, and end circa 3,100 BC, going through the three periods of Naqada I, Naqada II and Naqada III.

 "Naqada" (Nubt) literally means "Golden Town", reflecting the exceptional wealth of the eastern desert region in gold, and the strategic position of Naqada and its facing town of Koptos for the commerce of that gold.
 The exploitation of precious metals from the Eastern Desert, and the development of floodplain agriculture creating surpluses which could generate demand for a variety of crafts, made the region especially advanced in term of economic specialization and diversification, much more advanced than the regions of contemporary Lower Egypt.

+Established scholarship have identified a common African substratum for the formation of early Egypt which included the Naqada cultural practices.
+Older studies have found Central African tool designs in the Badarian and Naqada archaeological sites.
+According to archaeologist, Charles Thurstan Shaw, "the early cultures of Merimde, Badari, Naqadi I and II are essentially African and early African social customs and religious beliefs were the root and foundation of Egyptian way of life."

 The final phase of the Naqada culture is Naqada III, which is coterminous with the Protodynastic Period (Early Bronze Age c.
 3200-3000 BC) in ancient Egypt.